Lillious/Node-Webserver/README.md

 # Importing the sample SQL database
 Location: "src/utils/sample database/cpanel.sql"
 Replace UPDATE_TO_YOUR_EMAIL_ADDRESS with your email address for the system admin account

+# Enable Maintainence Mode
+During Current Session
+- Located in cpanel settings

+At Startup
+- Located in settings.json at root

+# Enable Registration System
+- Located in settings.json at root

+# Plugin Settings
+- Located in plugins.json at root